A Guide for Parents: Knowing When to Contact Programs for Troubled Teens

-Therapeutically Advanced: Our program use a wide array of therapeutic techniques to address the individual needs of students.
+Therapeutically Advanced: Our program uses a wide array of therapeutic techniques to address the individual needs of students.
 Some traditional therapies are not enough to fulfill what a teen needs.
-The additional therapies that our program may use include, individual, group, equine, cognitive behavioral, and many more.
+The additional therapies that our program may use include, individual, group, equine, cognitive-behavioral, and many more.

 Family Involvement: After experiencing the challenges families have faced, many are hesitant to send their teens to a program for troubled teens.
-Some families fear that they won’t be able to interact with their teen during their healing process.
-At Solstice East, we believe that family interaction is an important part of the healing process, and strive to incorporate family as much as they can.
+Some families fear that they won’t be able to interact with their teens during their healing process.
+At Solstice East, we believe that family interaction is an important part of the healing process, and strive to incorporate family as much as possible.
 This includes weekly phone calls with your teen and their therapist to in-person visits.
-Having a stable support system is an essential part to teens progress.
-Family is typically a huge support system for teens, making is impossible not to include throughout the therapy process.
+Having a stable support system is an essential part of any struggling teen’s progress.
+Family is typically a huge support system for teens, making it impossible not to include them throughout the therapy process.

 Transferable Skills: We hope to provide an intensive therapeutic experience that helps your teen develop new skills to use when transitioning out of the program.
 Solstice East works on teaching coping mechanisms that they can apply in daily life, regardless of if they’re still in the program or not.